 - Rabies Vaccination- it is Pa law that every canine be up-to-date on their rabies vaccination.
 Even if your dog is an inside dog and does not go outside, a rabies is still necessary.
 Rabies can be brought into your house by animals who live outside that accidently get in, which can in turn infect your inside pets.

 - CIV or Canine Influenza Virus- this is a relatively new vaccine that some boarders/groomers are requiring.
-This influenza virus is one of the viruses that depresses the immune system which can in turn let the bordetella bacteria set up in your dog’s respiratory system.

 - There are many vaccine options available for cats.
 It is ultimately up to each individual owner as to what all you would like to vaccinate against.
 We will speak with each individual owner to devise a vaccination schedule for each patient.